vertilia/router/README.md

 If filter for path parameter is not provided explicitly, `FILTER_DEFAULT` is used by default when a parameter is found in path.

-Yes, you need to implement the controllers and make them available via `composer` or other mechanism.
-This is out of scope of routing library, but we have a real-world example of router use below.
+Yes, you need to implement the controllers and make them available via `composer` autoloader or other mechanism.
+This is out of scope of routing library, but we have a real-world example of router use [below](#example).

+Also, it's up to you to decide in which form controller names are provided to the application, whether it is a class name as we use in our examples, or method names, or function names, or even a partial string that will be completed later.
+Implement it the way you like.
+We prefer the method described above, since it has several advantages.
+Class names referencable via `::class` constants make it simpler to type using IDE code completion.
+Also, they are more error-prone, since renaming a class with your IDE will either automatically rename the controller name in route file or at least display it as non-existent in there.
+You will not need to wait the integration or even deployment phase to discover the undefined exception.
+And yes, the optimisation phase described below will convert it to strings anyway.

 ## Providing content MIME type